Applied Health Sciences Major (BS)

 - 3

-Students may substitute BIOS 300 Human Functional Anatomy/BIOS 341 Mammalian Physiology/BIOS 342 Mammalian Physiology Laboratory or BIOS 300 Human Functional Anatomy/BIOS 341 Mammalian Physiology for BIOS 105 Human Physiology and Anatomy I/BIOS 106 Human Physiology and Anatomy II sequence.
+Students may substitute BIOS 300 Human Functional Anatomy/BIOS 341 Human Physiology or BIOS 300 Human Functional Anatomy/BIOS 341 Human Physiology for BIOS 105 Human Physiology and Anatomy I/BIOS 106 Human Physiology and Anatomy II sequence.

 In addition to satisfying the core requirements within the applied health sciences major, students must choose and complete a concentration based on their area of interest and continuing education.
 In order to obtain a concentration, students must complete all the following required course work in addition to the above stated core courses.
 The courses outlined in the concentrations will satisfy most of the academic requirements necessary to gain acceptance into the relevant professional programs.
 However, students should work closely with their applied health sciences advisor to stay abreast of any changes that occur within these requirements as they can fluctuate during any application cycle.
 Ultimately, it is the students’ responsibility to ensure that they have satisfied the academic requirements for the specific schools and programs to which they wish to apply.